abouchard-ds/QA.d/README.md

 ## Examples

-If you use the provided *tsx_tsxv.ini* and uses a Start Date of 1970, you'll get a file of 285M containing 3,339,114 records on ~1150 stocks.
+If you use the provided *TSX_clean.ini* and uses a Start Date of 1970, you'll get a file of 285M containing 3,339,114 records on ~1150 stocks.

 File provided in the examples folder was generated on April 2 2018 using *"tsx_tsxv.ini"* with a *"Start Date"* of March 1 2018.